roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/Lab_3/Readme.md

 	![](./images/image302a.png)

 1. Navigate to the URL for the OCP console provided in your PoT email.
+If required to log in use the userid / password provided in the email.

 	![](./images/image304.png)